NeoMatrix14241/VisionLane/README.md

     build_pyinstaller.bat
     ```

-   - The output will be in the `dist` directory.
+   - The output will be in the `dist_pyinstaller` directory.
    - This uses the `build.spec` file for configuration.

 **Note:**